Joe Mercer (jockey): 1980s

 The final day of the 1985 season was at Doncaster and this was to be Mercer's farewell to UK flat racing.
 Although he had a few rides his best chance of a win was presented to him by Jeremy Hindley and Michael Hills.
 Hills was to ride the favourite in a two-year-old race called Comme l'Etoile for his stable, but elected to step aside so Mercer could have a chance of riding a final winner for a stable he'd been long associated with.
-Mercer duly won on Comme l'Etoile and this seemed a perfect ending.
-Except that later on the card he rode a relatively unfancied colt called Bold Rex in the Manchester November Handicap.
-In very soft going Mercer kept this John Dunlop trained colt towards the rear but steered him up the centre of the course to win a final big victory.
+Mercer duly won on Comme l'Etoile.
+Later on the card, he rode a relatively unfancied colt called Bold Rex in the Manchester November Handicap.
+In very soft going Mercer kept this John Dunlop trained colt towards the rear but steered him up the centre of the course to win a final victory.
 The horse and jockey were cheered loudly all the way from the course to the unsaddling enclosure.